Mother Hubbard dress: Pacific island dress

 Tahitian girls in their "grandmother's dresses" between 1880 and 1889.

 Names and designs vary.
 In Hawaii, it is called holokū.
-There, a derivative, the muʻumuʻu, is highly similar, but without the yoke and train, and therefore even easier to make.
+There, a derivative, the muʻumuʻu, is highly similar, but without the train, and therefore even easier to make.
 In Tahiti, the name was ʻahu tua (empire dress, in a sense of colonial empire); now, ʻahu māmā rūʻau (grandmother's dress) is used.
 In Samoa and Tonga, the design has taken on a two-piece form, with classic mother hubbard blouses (long, wide, loose-fitting with puffy sleeves) over ankle-length skirts, called "puletasi" and "puletaha," respectively.
 In Marshallese, the name is wau, from the name of the Hawaiian island of Oahu.
 The missionaries who introduced it in the Marshall Islands came from Oahu.
 In New Caledonia, these dresses are referred to as robes missions (Mission Dresses) or robes popinées.
 New Caledonian women wear these dresses when playing their distinctive style of cricket.
 In Papua New Guinea, the form of dress is known as meri blaus, which in Tok Pisin means women's blouse.
 It is considered formal local attire.
 In the 1960s and 1970s many women in Tarawa, Kiribati and a few i-matang women wore a garment which was referred to as a Mother Hubbard.
 Whilst the lower half of the body was covered with a wrap-around (lavalava) or a skirt, the top half was worn a very loose low-necked blouse short enough to expose a band of flesh at the waist.
 The latter was usually worn without underclothes.